-Not only would using accurate language make my story unnecessarily pendantic and cumbersome, but many seventeenth-century words and phrases don't translate readily today.
-Certainly I could say “The footpad bit the Roger, tipped the cole to Adam Tyler, and then took it to a stauling ken.”
+Not only would using accurate language make my story unnecessarily pedantic and cumbersome, but many seventeenth-century words and phrases don't translate readily today.
+Certainly, I could say, “The footpad bit the Roger, tipped the cole to Adam Tyler, and then took it to a stauling ken.”
 But I have a feeling modern readers might not understand that I was saying that a thief has stolen a bag, passed it to a fence, who in turn sold it to a house that receives stolen goods.
 Unless my editor let me write a companion volume with glossary and explanatory footnotes, this isn’t too feasible.

 Moreover, and maybe more importantly, I realized that if I were strictly true to the time period, my characters might be a little—well—dull.
 My protagonist is a servant, and if I made her typical of her gender and station, she might have felt too inhibited to save her brother from being wrongfully hanged for murder—the entire premise of Rosamund’s Gate.

 These are some lessons I’ve learned, in that balance of authenticity and accuracy.

 How to Write Historical Fiction: 7 Tips on Accuracy and Authenticity

 1. Have fun with the research, but do your homework.

 This should go without saying, but I’ll say it anyway.
 Borrow some good reference books.
 Become comfortable with the time period.
 Try to understand both the larger scope of the period, while examining aspects of daily life.
 This will help create an authentic backdrop for your novel.